 If you want to insert an image:

-Place your mouse cursor in the template editor where you want the image to be inserted.
+1. Place your mouse cursor where you want to insert the image.

-Select from uploaded images, or click the Upload button to select and image from your computer.
+3. Select from uploaded images, or click the Upload button to select an image from your computer.

-Click the Select Image button to insert your image into the email template.
+4. Click the Select Image button to insert your image into the Email Template.

 Using Email Variables

-Email variables are expressions that allow you to dynamically insert user data.
-Many of these variables are client-specific for all email types.
-Contact Customer Care for a list of your client-specific email variables.
+Email variables are expressions that allow you to insert user data dynamically.
+Many of these variables are client-specific for all email types—contact Customer Care for a list of your client-specific email variables.

 For example: